Oscar E. Learnard – Fighting for the Free-State

 Oscar E. Learnard

-Oscar E. Learnard was a lawyer, journalist, and soldier, who fought to make Kansas a Free-State.
+Oscar E. Learnard was a lawyer, journalist, and soldier who fought to make Kansas a Free State.

-Leanard was born in Fairfax, Vermont on November 14, 1832.
-Learnard was educated at Bakersfield Academy, the Norwich University, and graduated from the Albany Law School as a member of the class of 1854.
+Leonard was born in Fairfax, Vermont, on November 14, 1832.
+Learnard attended Bakersfield Academy and Norwich University and graduated from Albany Law School in 1854.

-Oscar E. Learnard, soldier
+Oscar E. Learnard, soldier.

-Oscar E. Learnard, soldier
+Oscar E. Learnard, soldier.

 Learnard died at Lawrence on November 6, 1911.